 The Pefferlaw dam and river are just two of the unique features that gives this area its distinct charm and character.

 A locally cherished resource with deep historical roots, the Town is working with the Lake Simcoe Region Conservation Authority (LSRCA), which oversees its operation, on solutions and options for the area.

-The LSRCA recently announced changes surrounding the annual placement of ‘stop-logs’ that are used to restrict the flow of water.
+In 2020, the LSRCA announced changes surrounding the annual placement of ‘stop-logs’ that are used to restrict the flow of water.
 Following concerns raised during routine dam maintenance and inspections, an engineering consultant was hired for further examination.
 Structural and safety concerns were confirmed, resulting in the closure of the bridge for the foreseeable future.
 The bridge is necessary to install the stop-logs, and to ensure the safety of staff, they were not installed in 2020.
 The inspection also indicated structural concerns with the dam that need to be further investigated and addressed to ensure dam safety.

 The Town and LSRCA understand the importance of the Pefferlaw dam to residents and the entire community.
 Once potential options for the dam are known, residents will be enagaged to help determine what the next steps look like for this popular area.

 Sign up for the LSRCA’s Pefferlaw dam mailing list for updates.

 When fighting fires in Pefferlaw and the surrounding area, the following water sources have been and will continue to be used:

 - Shuttling water from a hydrant location in the Sutton area